TU-Wien-dataLAB/grader-service/docs/source/installation/installation_from_source.md

 ## Installation Scripts

 Alternatively you can use installation scripts which you can find in `examples/dev_environment` directory.
 This directory provides you with local development environment and serves as a guide for more complex setups.
 The bash scripts have to be run in the `dev_environment` directory.
+Ensure that you cloned the [Grader Labextension project](https://github.com/TU-Wien-dataLAB/grader-labextension) and it is located in the same directory as the grader service repository.

 The `dev_enviroment` directory contains following files: